A curious patient is a healthy patient.

 What do you do for your personal wellness?

-Engaging your doctor in a conversation about his or her health can give you an idea of what you should be doing in your own life, says Dr. Jack Der-Sarkissian, assistant area medical director at Kaiser Permanente Los Angeles Medical Center.
+Engaging your doctor in a conversation about his health can give you an idea of what you should be doing in your own life, says Jack Der-Sarkissian, assistant chief of family medicine at Kaiser Permanente Los Angeles Medical Center.
 “A physician who practices a healthy lifestyle is more successful in getting their patients to adopt healthy living,” he says.
 “A patient should be able to ask their physician about how he or she practices wellness, and a physician should be honest and open to the discussion.”

-How many patients with my condition have you treated?
+How many patients like me have you treated?

 Does my child really need an antibiotic for this?